How to Enroll

-- A "C" or better in English 099 and English 021 or appropriate COMPASS scores for English 101
+- A "C" or better in English 099 and English 021 or appropriate placement scores for English 101

 - Have a police criminal background check completed through JJC that shows the student is free from any disqualifying misdemeanors or felonies.
 Forms are provided upon registration

 Course numbers to register for the EMT-B program are EMS 201 and EMS 209.
-Registration must be completed in person during open registration dates (details shown below).
-Forms for health physicals will be given to your when you come to register.
+Registration must be completed in person (by email with firstname.lastname@example.org during pandemic) during open registration dates (details shown below).
+Forms for health physicals will be given to you when you register.
 The physical will be due on the day of mandatory orientation.
 Final acceptance will be dependent upon successful completion of EMS 101.

 - Location: Nursing/ Health/Public Services department (U building)